centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 pcs resource move centreon
 ```

-You can also use the `crm_mon -fr` command to monitor the failover as it happens.
+You can also use the `crm_mon -fr` command to watch the failover as it happens.
 It will be necessary to use Ctrl+c to exit the command.

-> Warning: The `pcs resource move centreon` command sets an `-INFINITY` constraint on the node hosting the resource no longer allowed to be running on that node.
+> Warning: The `pcs resource move centreon` command sets an `-INFINITY` constraint on the node hosting the resource, no longer allowed to be running on that node.

 As a result, the resource moves to another node.
-Following this manipulation, it is, therefore, necessary to execute the command `pcs resource clear centreon` to ensure the resource can be moved back to this node in the future.
+Following this manipulation, it is, thus, necessary to execute the command `pcs resource clear centreon` to ensure the resource can be moved back to this node in the future.

-To verify that the resources have moved to the second node, performs the command:
+To verify that the resources have moved to the second node performs the command:

 ```bash
 pcs status